KayTrust/erc-verification-registry/README.md

 In this specification, an attestation is defined as a (start time, end time) tuple that represents the time range during which a content is agreed upon by a specific attester.

-**Verifier**
+**Relying Party**

-The verifier of an attestation is an entity going through the process of reading an attestation for a given content and making conclusions on whether to trust that content.
+The Relying Party for an attestation is an entity going through the process of reading an attestation for a given content and making conclusions on whether to trust that content.

+Please note that the funcion names in this specification use the term "verify".
+This term could be mistakenly understood as "checking" the validity of some content, while it actually corresponds to the action of attesting to some content.
+While ambiguous, that term is kept for historical reasons.

 ## Specification

-The general idea of this EIP is that attesting a given content is equivalent to attesting a hash of that content, as long as the hashing function is known by the attester and the verifier.
+The general idea of this EIP is that attesting a given content is equivalent to attesting a hash of that content, as long as the hashing function is known by the attester and the relying party.

 An attestation is recorded as an `(iat, exp)` tuple, where `iat` ("issued at") is the time the attestation starts to be valid, and `exp` ("expires") is the time after which the attestation is no longer valid.